choochootrain/99-haskell-problems/README.md

 3. Find the K'th element of a list.
 The first element in the list is number 1.
 4. Find the number of elements of a list.
 5. Reverse a list.
+6. Find out whether a list is a palindrome.
+A palindrome can be read forward or backward.